duymap/software-team-planner/README.md

-# Software Project Planner — Multi-Agent System
+# Software Team Planner System

 A multi-agent orchestration with local LLMs via Ollama or LM Studio.
-The system simulates a software development team that takes a project idea and produces a structured plan through collaborative agent interaction.
+A virtual software development team that takes a project idea and produces a structured plan through collaborative agent interaction.

 ## Agents